 The Federal Reserve, the central bank of the United States, has a Congressional mandate to promote maximum employment and price stability.
 While those goals were articulated in 1977,2 the approach and tools used to implement those objectives have changed over time.
 Before the Financial Crisis of 2007-09, the Fed implemented monetary policy with limited reserves in the banking system and relied on open market operations as its key tool.
-Today, the Fed implements monetary policy with ample reserves and relies on one of its administered rates, interest on reserves (IOR), as its primary tool.3 These changes might seem subtle, but the current framework is very different from the previous one.
+Today, the Fed implements monetary policy with ample reserves and relies on one of its administered rates.
+Interest on reserve balances (IORB), with the associated IORB rate, is the primary tool.3 These changes might seem subtle, but the current framework is very different from the previous one.
 This article provides an overview of how policy has changed, with useful distinctions and guidance for anyone who teaches about the Federal Reserve and monetary policy.

 Teaching Monetary Policy